-CIIG Merger Corp (NASDAQ: CIIC) announced late last week the merger with Arrival, a promising UK Electric Vehicle manufacturer.
-The SPAC has since gained over 200% in the past week of trading, illustrating the bullish investor sentiment.
+CIIG Merger Corp (NASDAQ: CIIC) first announced the reverse merger with Arrival in November 2020.
+The SPAC company CIIG Merger Corp has since gained over 108% in the share price, illustrating a bullish investor sentiment.
 Arrival Ltd. has peaked the interests of investors, with its evolutionary EV passenger bus and van models.
 Furthermore, the interest from larger institutions such as BlackRock and the strong 2021 forecasts has investors on high alert.
 Recently, CIIG announced an official date for shareholders to vote on the proposed merger, 19th of March 2021.
 This is one of the final steps prior to a merger being finalised.
 This article will breakdown everything you need to know about the CIIC Arrival Merger set to close in Q1 2021.

 Table of contents

-What are the key details surrounding the CIIC merger?
+What are the key details surrounding the CIIG merger?

-The merger between CIIG Merger Corp and Arrival Ltd was announced on the 18th of November.
+Firstly, the merger between CIIG Merger Corp and Arrival Ltd was announced on the 18th of November.
 The definitive merger deal will see the SPAC merge with Arrival under the new listing of ARVL.
-The enterprise value of the merger is valued at $5.4 Billion.
+In addition, the enterprise value of the merger is valued at $5.4 Billion.
 Arrival is expected to raise $660 million in cash proceeds to put towards the manufacturing and development of the Electric Vehicle models.
-The Arrival Board of Directors have voted for the approval of the transaction, which is to take place shortly after the shareholder vote on the 19th of March (assuming the merger is approved by shareholders).
+Furthermore, the Arrival Board of Directors have voted for the approval of the transaction, which is to take place shortly after the shareholder vote on the 19th of March (assuming the merger is approved by shareholders).

 What you need to know about Arrival